 • Music in Eighteenth-Century Life

-A list of dissertations currently being written or recently completed on topics pertaining to music in the eighteenth century can be found here.
+A list of dissertations and theses currently being written or recently completed on topics pertaining to music in the eighteenth century can be found here.

 |Home||About the Society||Contact/Join||Links||Newsletters||Texts||Miscellaneous|